 723-8-5.3.2 GPP Exhibit No. 2 - Market Pricing Description.
 For each specific Receipt Point/Area, this exhibit shall provide an estimate of applicable ranges of forecast Index Prices, short-term fixed prices (one-year, or other appropriate term), and other relevant pricing options, as applicable to the portfolio management plan described in Rule 5.3.3.

 723-8-5.3.3 GPP Exhibit No. 3 – Portfolio Management Plan.
 This exhibit shall provide a plan stating how the utility plans to manage its gas supply portfolio for the Gas Purchase Year.
+This exhibit shall also include a description and analysis of the options the utility considered or will consider, and the steps the utility has taken or will take to reduce customers’ risk of gas price volatility for the Gas Purchase Year.
+To the extent a utility proposes to use gas price volatility risk management tools, this exhibit shall include a description of the utility’s policy for implementing such risk management tools.

 723-8-5.3.4 GPP Exhibit No. 4 - Forecasted Upstream Service Costs.
 This exhibit shall provide the following information for each month of the applicable Gas Purchase Year: 1) an itemized list of all Upstream Services, by provider and service level or rate schedule, and associated costs the utility expects to purchase in order to meet sales gas and gas transportation demand; 2) a comparison of Forecasted Design Peak Day Quantity with all sources of delivery capacity available to the utility, including forecasted Upstream Services, forecasted gas commodity to be purchased directly into the utility’s pipeline system (i.e., city gate purchases) on a firm basis, and the utility’s own gas storage facilities; 3) a comprehensive explanation of the utility’s forecasted level of planned Upstream Service purchases; and 4) forecasted capacity release volumes and revenues for Upstream Services.